jarrettdowling/jarrettdowling.github.io/gFAQ.md

 the common questions I get asked about my transition.

 - **When did you know?**
 I don't have an exact date as I was questioning for many years, but I think some time in 2023.
-However, wishing to be magically turned into a girl when blowing out birthday candles probably should have been a sign.
+Wishing to be magically turned into a girl when blowing out birthday candles probably should have been a sign though.

 - **What should you call me?**
 I have not chosen a new name yet, so you can continue to call me Jarrett ( any name suggestions would be helpful, please email them <a href="mailto:website.spacemail.ca">here</a> ).

 - **What pronouns should I use?**
-While I accept any pronouns, I prefer they / them at the moment ( subject to change in the future ).
+I prefer they / them; however, I will accept any pronouns ( subject to change in the future ).

 - **Are you going to take horomones / HRT?**
 Yes.
 Actually I have been on hormones since August.
 You may have noticed that I have been generally happier.